mladen/practicing-python/PythonCrashCourse.md

 > 3. **What is the purpose of using tuples as keys in a dictionary?**
 >
 > - Tuples, being immutable, can be used as keys in dictionaries when you need a composite key.

+> 4. **If you do mytuple = ("Max") what is the type of mytuple?**
+>
+> - It's a string, because the parentheses are interpreted as the parentheses used for grouping.

+> 5. **The difference between tuples and lists.
+Also, what is the difference in speed/iterating over one vs the other?**
+>
+> - Tuples are immutable, while lists are mutable.
+> - Tuples are faster than lists.
+> - Tuples are used when you need immutable data, e.g. for keys in a dictionary, or as a key for a set, or when you're passing data to a function and you don't want that data to be modified.
+> - Lists are used when you need mutable data, e.g. you want to be able to add or remove elements.
+> - Tuples are created using parentheses, while lists are created using square brackets.
+> - Tuples are faster than lists, because they are immutable, so Python doesn't have to do as much work behind the scenes.
+It is faster to iterate over a tuple than a list, because Python stops iterating over a tuple after reaching the last element, while it has to check the size of a list on every iteration.
+> - Tuples have fewer available methods than lists.
+> - Tuples are used as keys in dictionaries, while lists cannot be used as keys in dictionaries.
+> - Tuples are used in string formatting, while lists cannot be used in string formatting.
+> - Tuples are used in named tuples, while lists cannot be used in named tuples.
+> - Tuples are returned by some built-in methods, such as `enumerate()`, `zip()`, and `reversed()`.
+> - Tuples are used for parallel assignment, while lists cannot be used for parallel assignment.
+> - Tuples are used for returning multiple values from a function, while lists cannot be used for returning multiple values from a function.

 ---